 It's a Mixed Community School for children aged 11 to 18.
 The schools has a capacity of 1344 pupils.

-It's a Mixed Community School for children aged 11 to 18.
+A Mixed Community School for pupils aged 11 to 18 years.
 The schools has a capacity of 1200 pupils.

 Award-winning estate agents with expert valuers,